 Boom!
 The final output should resemble the figure shown below.

-5. Using Manage Rules to Apply Conditional Formatting
+5. Using Manage Rules to Apply Excel Conditional Formatting to Multiple Rows

 Last but not least, the Manage Rules feature within the Conditional Formatting drop-down can also be used to format multiple rows.
 Now, allow us to demonstrate the process in the steps below.